You will need…

 Similar to a repeater

 The Gateway is a Local Node that is normally run by a ham who has opened their personal node for anyone to use.
-Registered and given an MB6 number these are then digital only and accessed simplex.

 This in-turn; links to a room and then other nodes miles away make up a network (or cluster).
 Giving greater coverage over a wide area.

-That’s where a Local Node is linked to WIRES-X Network and becomes a point of entry for any ham in range on that node; offering theoretically more places to access WIRES-X then repeaters alone.
+That’s where a Local Node is linked to WIRES-X network and becomes a point of entry for any ham in range on that node; offering theoretically more places to access WIRES-X then repeaters alone.